I made roughly around that many mistakes when I was just starting out this whole “fitness” thing.

 THIS is your starting point.

 This part is so important that even if I give you the best diet advice and the best workouts on the planet, but if you don’t get this part right, you’re wrecked.

 It’s that simple.

-If that’s news to you, that’s a very good indicator why you haven’t achieved your fitness goals yet.
+If that’s news to you, that’s a very good indicator why you have such a hard time getting in shape.

 Here’s the plain honest truth about it.